 The Chapel Choir is directed by Giles Underwood and the recordings feature organists Christopher Breeze, Alice Habisreutinger and Stella Kremer.

 Dayspring Bright marks the beginning of a recording project highlighting the Chapel Choir’s singing of seasonal music.
-The next disc will contain music for Lent and is planned for release in early 2018.
-If you would like to contribute to the costs of making our next CD, then please contact The Development Office – E: Development@univ.ox.ac.uk
+The next disc will contain music for Lent and is planned for release in 2018.
+If you would like to contribute to the costs of making our next CD, then please contact the Development Office – E: Development@univ.ox.ac.uk

 Priced at £10, Dayspring Bright is available for purchase at the Lodge.

 Listen to track 14, There Is No Rose here: